evenmn/avbmc/README.md

 ![build docs](https://github.com/henriasv/molecular-builder/workflows/build%20docs/badge.svg) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # AVBMC
 Python library for non-bonded Monte Carlo simulations.
 Open (uVT) and closed systems (NVT) are supported thought various move types, including translational moves and insertation/deletion moves (AVBMC).
 Additionally, a groups of particles can be inserted/removed, allowing non-bonded molecule to be inserted/removed.
-The library is entirely written in C++ for performance reasons, and ported to Python using [pybind11](https://pybind11.readthedocs.io/en/stable/index.html).
+The library is entirely written in C++ for performance reasons, and binded to Python using [pybind11](https://pybind11.readthedocs.io/en/stable/index.html).

 ## Prerequisites
 The code depends on several features that were introduced in C++11.
 GCC 4.8.1 or any later version needed.
 Python 3.5 or later is required.